agusbocha/New-York-AIRBNB-s-Report/README.md

 # New-York-AIRBNB-s-Report

 #### Project Goal:
-The idea of the project is to analize information about NYC Airbnb's obtaining important insights about prices, reviews, difference by neighborhood, difference by their location, among other.
+The idea of the project is to analize information about NYC Airbnb's obtaining important insights about prices, reviews, difference by neighborhood, difference by their location, among others.

 #### Data acquisition:
 - NYC Airbnb's information was obtained by a kaggle dataset (https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).